 Once you get your home under control with chores that you do daily, it seems like things are flowing very well.
 That is until you browse Pinterest and find a special project that you’d like to implement (#nailedit) OR you read a book and decide you must #declutterallthethings.
 Then, you just feel stuck – you have a good routine, but there isn’t really time in that routine for you to add anything else.

-You w paint the bedrooms.
+You will paint the bedrooms.
+When it comes to painting a house, the preparation stage is extremely crucial.
 Or you’d LOVE to get rid of all the junk in the garage.
 But, you know…it’s Town Day, so you just don’t have time to battle garage cobwebs.

 Woe is me!
 I am undone!
 Must be nice to have that extra time.
 Right?